 Kidney Bean Chilli

 A chilli is by nature a hearty sort of dish, and this kidney bean version certainly lives up to that reputation.
-Filled with fibre and protein, it's not only hearty but healthy too!
+Filled with fibre and protein, and with a lower carb rice alternative it's not only hearty but healthy too!

 Red Kidney Beans